pulumi/docs/content/blog/provisioned-concurrency-insurance-against-cold-starts-in-aws-lambda/index.md

 ---
-title: "Lambda Provisioned Concurrency"
+title: "Provisioned Concurrency: Insurance Against Cold Starts in AWS Lambda"
-date: 2019-12-17T16:54:44-06:00
+date: 2019-12-18
 meta_desc: "Using Pulumi to configure AWS Lambda provisioned concurrency"
 meta_image: meta.png
-authors:
+authors: ["mikhail-shilkov"]
-    - mikhail-shilkov
-tags:
+tags: ["AWS", "Serverless"]
-    - "AWS Lambda"
-    - "cold start"
-    - "provisioned concurrency"
 ---

-AWS has recently announced the launch of **Provisioned Concurrency**, a new feature of AWS Lambda that intends to solve the problem of cold starts.
+AWS has recently [announced](https://aws.amazon.com/blogs/aws/new-provisioned-concurrency-for-lambda-functions/) the launch of **Provisioned Concurrency**, a new feature of AWS Lambda that intends to solve the problem of cold starts.
 In this article, we take another look at the problem of latency-critical serverless applications, and how the new feature impacts the status-quo.
 <!--more-->

 ## Concurrency Model of AWS Lambda

 Despite being serverless, AWS Lambda uses lightweight containers to process incoming requests.
 Every container, or worker, can process only a single request at any given time.

-{{< figure src="./executions.png" title="Lambda execution" caption="" >}}
+{{< figure src="./executions.png" caption="Overlapping executions land on separate workers" >}}

 Therefore, the number of concurrent requests define the number of required workers that a specific AWS Lambda needs to serve at any given moment.